Wednesday, June 25, 2014

 3. attendance is mandatory.
 3 non-excused absences are permitted. each absence thereafter will lower the participation grade by a 1/3 of a grade. missing exams must be justified by a doctor’s note or the equivalent. under no circumstances a student will take two exams in my office!

-4. homeworks are important. the routine is that we start each class with a HW-review.
+4. homeworks are important but they are your duty. the routine is that we start each class with a HW-review.

 schedule of classes